Attention Deficit Hyperactive Disorder – Staying focused is too tough

 • Treatment is your own responsibility.
 It’s up to you to take action to manage the symptoms of ADD/ADHD.
 Health professionals can help, but ultimately, the responsibility lies in your own hands.

 • Learning all you can about ADD/ADHD is key.
-Understanding the disorder will help you make informed decisions about all aspects of your or your child’s life and treatment.
+Understanding the disorder will help you make informed decisions about all aspects of your child’s life and treatment.

 • Support makes all the difference.
 While treatment is up to you, support from others can help you stay motivated and get you through tough times.